composer/composer/doc/05-repositories.md

 #### includes

 For large repositories it is possible to split the `packages.json` into multiple files.
-The `includes` field from the root `packages.json` allows you to reference these additional files.
+The `includes` field allows you to reference these additional files.

 An example: